TV Stand System Model: Width → Height → Depth → Storage → Airflow → Materials → Stability

 Performance = Weight Capacity x Base Stability x Joinery Stress Factor

-Modern stands are designed for "Uniformly Distributed Loads" of flat-panel TVs.
-Vintage TVs concentrate weight in a small area.
-If using a vintage TV, ensure the stand has a solid wood top or a reinforced center support leg.
+Modern stands are designed for uniformly distributed loads from flat-panel TVs.
+Vintage CRT models concentrate weight in a small area.
+If using one, ensure the stand has a solid wood top or reinforced center support.